Personal Finance Series | Part 6 of 6

 If your tithe and gifts do not meet the threshold for taking the standard deduction (usually means you don’t have another large deduction like mortgage interest and real estate taxes), you could seek techniques to qualify yourself.
 If you shift gifts from two years into one, justifying an itemized deduction larger than the standard one year and take the standard on the alternate year, you have been a good steward.
 You might be able to use this technique if you have partial year ownership of a house that gives you a head start on itemizing.

 Giving as part of estate planning is an area of huge potential, but most of us do not see the opportunity or need.
-Many people in Austin Pryor’s "Protecting and Transitioning Phase" have assets well beyond their needs or beyond what is smart to leave to heirs (Dr. James Dobson has spoken with keen understanding on this subject.)
+Many people in Austin Pryor’s “Protecting and Transitioning Phase” have assets well beyond their needs or beyond what is smart to leave to heirs.
 These people may also face estate taxes of between thirty-seven and fifty-five percent and may become involved in many complex trust and distribution plans to avoid these taxes.

 Something many of us will be able to do is to tithe and gift from inheritance we receive.
-The WW II generation is in the processing of passing on the largest shift in generational wealth in history.
-They grew up in the depression, learning frugality and hard work and they are being faithful to the pattern of their lives: they are still taking care of succeeding generations.
+The WWII generation is in the processing of passing on the largest shift in generational wealth in history.
+They grew up in the Depression, learning frugality and hard work and they are being faithful to the pattern of their lives by taking care of succeeding generations.
 The Boomer and following generations will receive far more than they need and a tremendous opportunity to gift large sums to special projects.
 Can you think of any?
-Pray for guidance on where "your" inheritance should go.
+Pray for guidance on where “your” inheritance should go.

 Planning ahead gives them many options.
 You may gift to charity paid-up insurance you no longer need.
 You can make large gifts every year, and you can set up trust to transfer assets at times that make sense and garner for you the most in tax deductions and savings.
 You can contribute to Caesar or the church.